Images of weather and climate

 Changes of climate extremes - fact or fiction?

-Słowa kluczowe (w języku angielskim): climate, extremes, temperature, precipitation.
+Słowa kluczowe (w języku angielskim): air temperature, summer, method of standardised deviations, temperature fluctuations.

 Instytut Geografii i Gospodarki Przestrzennej UJ